 ExpressVPN is an established, trustworthy, and agile VPN service.
 It provides plenty of speed and security without sacrificing usability, with lightweight apps for a variety of platforms, while making it so easy to connect and stay safe you don’t even have to lift a finger.
 ExpressVPN also runs a network of over 3,000 servers in 94 countries around the globe, each delivering blink-of-an-eye quick connection speeds for incredible TV and movie streams.
 You can finally watch your favorite shows without having to sit through long buffering screens.

 ExpressVPN’s privacy features are always at work to keep you safe online.
 Data is protected with 256-bit AES encryption and backed by a zero-logging policy on traffic, DNS requests, and IP addresses.
 DNS leak protection and an automatic kill switch also deliver a reliable safety net in case of an accidental disconnect.
 These features are active on all Verizon devices, as well, including iPhone and Android.

 NordVPN offers some of the best features offered by any VPN.
 The most unique of these features is the company’s massive server network.
-The list is constantly growing, but at the time of writing users can connect to over 4,600 servers in 62 different countries, leaving its nearest competitor in the dust twice over!
+The list is constantly growing, but at the time of writing users can connect to over 5,500 servers in 59 countries, leaving its nearest competitor in the dust twice over.
 You’ll always be able to find a fast server with NordVPN, and you’ll get access to extra protection through double encryption, location obfuscation, and anti-DDoS servers, as well.

 NordVPN provides a zero-logging policy that covers everything from bandwidth to time stamps, traffic to IP addresses.
 Your activity is never recorded or shared with third parties, no matter what.
 Backing these features is 256-bit AES encryption on all data, an automatic kill switch, DNS leak protection, and a host of customizable encryption features.